Calculating Temporary Partial Disability Benefits (Accidents between 1985 and 1998)

 Annual indexing

-On January 1 every year, the WSIB indexes ongoing temporary partial disability benefits by applying the indexing factor to the amount payable.
-See 18-01-14, Annual Indexing.
+On January 1 every year, the WSIB indexes ongoing temporary partial disability benefits by applying the indexing factor to the amount payable, refer to 18-01-14, Annual Indexing.

 Application date